-Inside the Short, Tragic Life of Nicole Brown Simpson
+Inside the Tragic Life of Nicole Brown Simpson and Her Hopeful Final Days After Divorcing O.J.
+Simpson - E!
+Online

 Back in 1993, the National Enquirer had reported that Simpson was begging Nicole to get back together, a headline that, when asked about it during the civil trial, he insisted was backwards, that Nicole did the begging.
 "I think everyone, including our family, knows it was her pursuing me," Simpson said.

 In March 1994, the whole fractured family—O.J., Nicole, Sydney, Justin and his older kids, Arnelle and Jason—all went to the L.A. premiere of Naked Gun 33 1/3: The Final Insult.
-Also that month, Nicole and O.J. and their kids went to Mexico for Easter with Kris, then-husband Bruce Jennerand kids Kourtney, Kim, Khloe and Rob Kardashian.
+Also that month, Nicole and O.J. and their kids went to Mexico for Easter with Kris, then-husband Caitlyn Jenner and kids Kourtney, Kim Kardashian, Khloe Kardashian and Rob Kardashian.

 But whatever had come before, by May 1994, Nicole decided she had to move on for good.
 For her 35th birthday on May 19, Simpson gave her a bracelet studded with diamonds, rubies and sapphires.
 She gave it back a week later.

-"Nicole wanted to be free of him, she wanted to live her life with the children and raise them away from all this fiasco of the marriage," Rolf Bauer told the LA Times later that summer.
+"Nicole wanted to be free of him, she wanted to live her life with the children and raise them away from all this fiasco of the marriage," her cousin Rolf told the LA Times later that summer.
 "She wanted to have a happier, more peaceful life...This time it was different.
 She really meant it and he knew it."

 Nicole had previously classified Bundy as a rental property on her tax forms and she was using the Rockingham address as her permanent home.
 Around Memorial Day, Simpson told her she had to stop using his address and threatened to report her to the IRS.